 Perhaps Dr. Earle’s greatest accomplishment has been spreading the urgent message for conservation, a message that is part warning and part promise.

 “In my short lifetime, I have seen the degradation of nature on an unprecedented scale,” she said.
 “In the 50 years since I took my first dive in the Keys, the world has lost half of its coral reefs.
 The good news is that I’m no longer hearing people say, ‘Woe is me; look at what we’ve lost.’
 People are waking up and seeing a tremendous opportunity, not just to save what’s left, but to reverse the decline and help nature heal.”

-The Conservancy sees opportunity as well.
-With 30 years of marine and coastal conservation work in Florida and the many accomplishments of the Conservancy’s global oceans program, we continue to balance the urgent need for ocean conservation with the needs of people.
+We see opportunity as well.
+With 30 years of marine and coastal conservation work in Florida and the many accomplishments of the TNC’s global oceans program, we continue to balance the urgent need for ocean conservation with the needs of people.
 We are focused on reducing risks along our shorelines through natural systems and habitat restoration.
 In Florida, our accomplishments include mitigating the effects of the Deepwater Horizon oil spill and restoring sections of the Gulf coastline, oyster habitats and coral reefs.

-“If it wasn’t for the Conservancy’s work here in Florida,” Dr. Earle said, “its coastal waters would be facing an even greater threat.”
+“If it wasn’t for TNC’s work here in Florida,” Dr. Earle said, “its coastal waters would be facing an even greater threat.”

-Likewise, the Conservancy is indebted to Dr. Earle for her work in ocean conservation, research and exploration.
+Likewise, we are indebted to Dr. Earle for her work in ocean conservation, research and exploration.